stevechoy/pdfcombiner/README.md

 ## Notes

-All PDF files are stored locally in a per-session temporary directory, given by the `tempdir()` function.
+- All PDF files are stored locally in a per-session temporary directory, given by the `tempdir()` function.
+- Each original PDF file name must be different from each other.